 OBJECTIVE To ensure fair distribution of forest resources.
 INDICATOR Proportion harvest volume sold to other buyers.
 TARGET Sell at least 40% of annual harvest volume to other buyers.
-VARIANCE +/- 5 Year Period 2019 Update volume to other buyers.
-Products income sawlogs, studwood, and veneer logs.
-Due the increased pulpwood volume resupport process improvements in the particle focus on supplying the PHP mill was products for other outside sources.
-Ver tely 13% in 2019 of the annual harvest cluded firewood, fuelwood, palletwood, equirements in the mill during 2019 to aper-making process, the company had a with pulpwood and did not focus on other y little studwood or hardwood logs were I harvest volume is less than in previous
+VARIANCE +/- 5 Year Period 2020 Update In 2020, the company sold approximately 50% of the annual harvest volume to other buyers.
+Products included firewood, fuelwood, palletwood, sawlogs, studwood, and veneer logs.
+Due to the shutdown of Northern Pulp in early 2020, PHP increased its studwood deliveries to Scotsburn Lumber which contributed to a larger allocation of the annual harvest volume to other buyers.